ekomsSavior/Jam_fi/README.md

 | `macro.vba`            | Word macro payload (manual delivery)    |
 | `loot_dropper.py`      | Python dropper or payload loader        |

 also check out the payloads_README in the payloads folder xo

 ---

 ## Evil AP – Rogue Access Point with Credential Harvesting

 When you choose option **10** in Jam_Fi, you transform your Wi‑Fi adapter into a fully functional rogue access point.
-This is a classic “evil twin” attack: victims connect to your fake network, and you capture everything they type on your custom phishing page.
+This is a classic "evil twin" attack: victims connect to your fake network, and you capture everything they type on your custom phishing page.

 ### What it does

-- **Broadcasts a fake SSID** – You choose the name (e.g., “Starbucks Free Wi‑Fi”, “Airport Hotspot”, “Cafe Net”).
+- **Broadcasts a fake SSID** – You choose the name (e.g., "Starbucks Free Wi‑Fi", "Airport Hotspot", "Cafe Net").
 The network can be open or WPA2‑protected (default password: `password123`).
 - **Provides DHCP & DNS** – Victims automatically get an IP address (10.0.0.x range).
 All DNS requests are spoofed to point to your attacker machine (10.0.0.1).
 - **Serves a phishing login page** – Any HTTP request is redirected to `http://10.0.0.1`, where your custom `login.html` is displayed.
 - **Logs credentials** – When a victim submits the form, the username and password are saved to `loot/creds.txt` with a timestamp.
-- **Transparent redirection** – After “logging in”, the victim is redirected to a harmless page (e.g., the real Wi‑Fi login of the target network) to avoid suspicion.
+- **Transparent redirection** – After "logging in", the victim is redirected to a harmless page (e.g., the real Wi‑Fi login of the target network) to avoid suspicion.

 ### How it works (technical)